 There are a variety of reasons why your POS may fire a decline code, from fraud to incorrect information, and it’s not realistic to memorize all of the codes and what they mean (although printing out a list of credit cards decline codes and hanging it nearby could be useful).

 Today, we’re going to cover the invalid transaction, or declined code 12.
 Here’s everything you need to know about what it is and what to do about it.

 Also known as the “invalid transaction” code, a credit card error code 12 is given when the issuing bank does not accept a transaction.

 The issuing bank is the bank that gave the customer their card, and a declined 12 code is sort of a catch-all for error codes.
 It doesn’t mean one specific thing, but there are a few common reasons why your POS could be sending it.

 Here are a few reasons why you could be getting a credit card code 12:

 It could be one or a combination of these that is causing your system to fire an invalid transaction.
 Double-check that it’s not a user error and go from there.

-Decline code situations are always annoying, but follow these steps to resolve it as quickly as possible!
+Decline code situations are always annoying, but follow these steps to resolve them as quickly as possible.